|

 Many of our vegetables are heirloom varieties, and our chickens are a mix of hybrid and heritage breeds.
 We strive to offer rare and endangered varieties that can occasionally spice up your diet and dazzle your dinner guests--purple beans, candy-striped beets, tiger-stripe tomatoes, purple potatoes--as well as plenty of the old classics that we all know and love.

 Emmett's grandparents bought the property in the 1950s, moving the family up from southern California to Sonoma County.
 His father grew up picking prunes and pears on Eastside Road, and now grows wine grapes on the fertile floodplain soil.
-We have carved out a little space for our vegetables and hens, and are living in a house on the property.
-Take a look at the Farm page to see some vintage photos of past decades on the farm. ******************* Want to sign up? |
+We have carved out space for our vegetables and hens, converting 15 acres from grapes to organic vegetables, grains, dry beans and rotating chickens.
+Take a look at the Farm page to see some vintage photos of past decades on the farm.
+A big reason why we started the vegetable farm and CSA was so that we could share the land with people in our community. ******************* Want to sign up? |